National Consumer Panel

 Retail success story

-National Consumer Panel (NCP) is an organization that collects data on consumer purchasing behavior.
+The National Consumer Panel (NCP) is an organization that collects data on consumer purchasing behavior.
 It was born out of a partnership between the two leading consumer insight providers in the United States, IRI and Nielsen.
-NCP analyzes a sample set of U.S. consumer’s purchasing behavior, providing companies with actionable insights.
+NCP analyzes a sample set of U.S. consumer’s purchasing behavior, providing companies with actionable insights

 NCP’s panel is made up of approximately 1,500 consumers who have partnered with NCP to track and report on their purchase behaviors.
 Historically, NCP lent each participant a barcode scanner that was kept in the individual’s home.
 When the participant returned home they would scan each item they purchased and manually enter data, like which member of the household purchased the item and the location of the purchase.
 The process was time consuming and tedious.
-NCP needed to streamline and modernize data collection; they needed a mobile app that would allow participants to scan, input, and upload their purchases using their personal device.
+NCP needed to streamline and modernize data collection; they needed a mobile app that would allow participants to scan, input, and upload their purchases using a personal device.

 Exadel utilized the following technologies: